Your Licensed Augusta Stairlift Specialists

 Northern Avenue, ME Installed February 2026

-A Federal-era farmhouse on Northern Avenue with six steps from the entry to the kitchen, a 90-degree landing, then nine more steps to the bedrooms.
-Mr. Dostie has lived in this house since 1972 and was not willing to move.
-We laser-scanned the full run on the first visit, fabricated a single curved rail that carries him from the entry to the upper hallway without stopping, and installed a swivel-exit seat at the top.
-His VA provider at Togus wrote the HISA prescription, and the grant covered $6,800 of the cost.
+A Federal-era farmhouse on Northern Avenue with six steps from the entry to the kitchen, a 90-degree landing, then nine more to the bedrooms.
+We laser-scanned the run, bent a single curved rail in the factory, and parked the brown swivel-exit seat at the upper landing.
+His Togus VA provider wrote the HISA prescription and the grant covered $6,800.
 One ride, zero transfers.

 Installation details